guppybot/tools/README.md

 2. Do `sudo make install` to install the frontend to `/usr/local/bin/guppyctl`.
 3. Run `guppyctl install-self` to finish the installation.

+Run `guppyctl -h` to check that the installation worked.

 ## Configuration

 1. Required: edit `/etc/guppybot/api` with your API authentication details